cb-cities/gml-explorer/README.md

 First, download the project source and data files:

-The following instructions assume the project is located in the current working directory.
+The following instructions assume the project is in the current working directory.

 ```
 cd gml-explorer